-- Sign up on your MoCs’ website to receive regular email updates, invites to local events, and propaganda to understand what they’re saying.
+- Sign up on your MoCs’ websites to receive regular email updates, invites to local events, and propaganda to understand what they’re saying.
 Every MoC has an e-newsletter.

-- Set up a Google News Alert (http://www.google.com/alerts) — for example for “Rep. Bob Smith” — to receive an email whenever your MoC is in the news.
+- Set up a Google News Alert (http://www.google.com/alerts) — for example for “Rep. Bob Smith” — to receive an email whenever your MoCs are in the news.

 - Research on Google News (https://news.google.com/news) what local reporters have written about your MoCs.
-Find and follow them on Twitter, and build relationships.
-Before you attend or plan an event, reach out and explain why your group is protesting and provide them background materials and a quote.
+Find and follow those reporters on Twitter, and build relationships.
+Before you attend or plan an event, reach out and explain why your group is protesting, and provide them with background materials and a quote.
 Journalists on deadline — even those who might not agree with you — appreciate when you provide easy material for a story

 NOTE ON SAFETY AND PRIVILEGE